 The Nominating and Corporate Governance Committee consists of Mses.
 Tan and Freeman.
-Ms. Freeman serves as the chair of the Nominating and Corporate Governance Committee.
+Ms. Freeman serves as the Chairperson of the Nominating and Corporate Governance Committee.
 The Board has determined that each of the members of the Nominating and Corporate Governance Committee satisfies the independence requirements of Nasdaq.
+The Nominating and Corporate Governance Committee met three times during 2022.